 Two months after taking on her café, Ritu was diagnosed with breast cancer.
-She spent ten days in hospital and endured a year of chemotherapy.
+She spent ten days in the hospital and endured a year of chemotherapy.

-Two weeks after being released from hospital, she was back running her business.
+Two weeks after being released from the hospital, she was back running her business.
 She was recently given a clean bill of health.

 “Since the day I arrived in Australia, I haven’t stopped.
 I’ve done whatever it has taken to get to where I am now,” she said.